FLU VACCINE INFORMATION 2022

 Book online!
 This year we are encouraging online bookings for flu vaccines.

-Flu vaccines appointments 2022
+Flu vaccine appointments 2024

 - all Aboriginal and Torres Strait Islander people aged 6 months and over